smok-serwis/cassandra-jaeger-tracing/README.md

 ![image](https://github.com/user-attachments/assets/d73bf8c5-15fa-46fa-bcec-521721a7f1f3)

 ## Background

-This repository was originally based of [bhavin192'](https://github.com/infracloudio/cassandra-jaeger-tracing) plugin, whichi originally worked with Cassandra 3, however since multiple revisions of Cassandra have changed the tracing API this solution became unusable.
+This repository was originally based of [bhavin192](https://github.com/infracloudio/cassandra-jaeger-tracing) plugin, whichi originally worked with Cassandra 3, however since multiple revisions of Cassandra have changed the tracing API this solution became unusable.

-Since bhavin192 was reluctant to merge my pull requests, I've decided to take over the repository, rename it, and remove his code.
+Since bhavin192 has no time to maintain this repo.
+I've decided to take over the repository and rename it.

 ## Troubleshooting